 Leading Questions events address the issues that confront you and your organization.
-They are held regularly, and include seminars, workshops, webinars, podcasts, guest speakers, and more.
+They are held regularly, and include seminars, workshops, podcasts, guest speakers, and more.
 We answer the questions you’ve been wondering about, as well as those you didn’t even know you had.

 Many of you may recall our successful Laws & Bagels client seminars held some years ago.
 Those seminars addressed many legal issues of importance to our clients.
 Leading Questions carries on that tradition, but offers other ways to engage and learn in addition to traditional client seminars.

 Since the start of the pandemic, Goldblatt Partners has been offering client seminars via Zoom, which has allowed many more of our clients to participate, including those outside the Greater Toronto area.

 If you are a Goldblatt Partners client, and would like to receive registration information for Leading Questions events, please email: firstname.lastname@example.org and ask to be added to our mailing list.
 Make sure to indicate which organization you work for.

 If you’re already on our email list, all you need to do is keep an eye out for the invitations to the seminars, typically sent about 3-4 weeks in advance of each seminar.